-You can select or clear the View Settings to control which 3D elements are displayed.
+You can select or clear the View Filters to control which 3D elements are displayed.

 Get an overview with the time bar Issues map

-To enable you to identify frames with issues, between the play range (blue vertical) bars on the time bar, two horizontal colored bars are displayed.
+To enable you to identify frames with issues, between the play range (green vertical) bars on the time bar, two horizontal colored bars are displayed.
 For each frame:

 - The top bar indicates the percentage of markers that are labeled.

 - As the top bar percentage may include markers that are incorrectly labeled, to help you identify issues further, the lower bar indicates the percentage of markers that have a high solving constraint error (that is, the number of markers whose solving constraint error is considered too large).
 This can indicate issues like mislabels, swaps, or a poor solve due to an incorrect fill, over filtering, etc.

 For both bars, the color varies from yellow to red, depending on the number of markers with issues at each frame.
 In each bar, the longer the yellow part exists, the longer the issue exists, whereas the more red it turns, the more markers have issues.
 To show more information about the errors found at a particular frame, hover the mouse pointer over the relevant frame.

 The issues map is all red if there is no labeled data in the current scene.

 You can use the mouse to work with the time bar as follows: